dtolnay/star-history/README.md

 ## Usage

 We require a token for accessing GitHub's GraphQL API.
 Head to https://github.com/settings/tokens and click "Generate new token".
-The default public access permission is sufficient &mdash; you can leave all the checkboxes empty.
+Organizations require the `read:org` permission.
 Save the generated token somewhere like ~/.githubtoken.

 Then: